M7mdAboBakr/M7mdAboBakr/README.md

 </div>

 # 💫 About Me:
 I’m Mohamed Abobakr, a Data Science student passionate about uncovering insights and building intelligent solutions.
-I have completed studies in Data Analysis and Machine Learning, gaining hands-on experience through projects that analyze datasets to extract meaningful insights and build predictive models to solve real-world problems.
+I have studied Data Analysis and Machine Learning, gaining hands-on experience through projects that analyze datasets to extract meaningful insights and build predictive models to solve real-world problems.

 With a strong focus on attention to detail, I strive for accuracy and precision in my work, continuously seeking to learn and innovate in the ever-evolving world of data.
 </div>